D-Lawson/employee-dashboard-app/README.md

 ### Buttons

 Generic Materialize buttons have been deemed suitable, providing that the styling is overridden to complement the theme.

 ### Data schema

 Here is the data schema for this application.
 It’s relatively straight forward and requires two collections, with the username acting as a relationship between the two collections.
+The 'users' collection stores two data types, object ID for the ID, and text string for two fields, one for username and the other to contain the hashed password.
+The 'activities' collection also contains the username field, this will be used to define the relationship between the tables and to enable personalised activities to be presented to the active username.
+The activities collection contains a combination of three data types, object ID, text string and date field types.

 <img src="static/images/readme/data-schema.png"  width="800"/>